 Ed A. Munoz is a Department of Sociology Alumni, receiving his Ph.D. in 1995.
 Recipients must be either an undergraduate or graduate student who demonstrates a focus on Latina/o culture or ethnicity through scholarly work or research.
 Award is to be used to fund research and/or cover travel expenses associated with research activities or attendance or participation in a conference.

-Congratulations to the 2018 recipient - Grace Chambers (Undergradauate).
+Congratulations to the 2019 recipient - Eli Ornales

 J.J & Elanor S. Ogle Fellowship